amrrs/jupyter-automation-gh-actions/README.md

-# daily_file_download
-Download file daily using Jupyter Notebook
+# Jupyter Notebook Automation

+With Github Actions

+This repo demos the Action by downloading a csv and storing it in a Repo